pdh11/cotton/cotton-usb-host/README.md

  - maximum of 31 devices total (including hubs);
  - maximum of 15 hubs;
  - maximum of 15 ports on any one hub[^2];
+ - maximum of 256 bytes of configuration descriptors;
  - isochronous endpoints not yet implemented;
  - supports Low Speed (1.5Mbits/s) and Full Speed (12Mbits/s)
    operation only -- not High Speed (480Mbits/s) or above.